HajiraMasood/betsafe-movie-application/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.22 as a test project for Betsafe.

-## Application contains the below features:
+## Application contains the following features:

 - Movies Search
 	- List movies coming from search result - Title, Year, Type, Poster